Where Clayton Stands

 What This Means

-If they spent your money on it, you have the right to see it line by line.
+Tax Dollar Transparency means if they spent your money on it, you have the right to see it line by line.
 A real-time public platform shows every dollar the government spends, who it went to, and what for.
 Voters can flag suspicious expenditures.
 Both parties become accountable to the people they serve, not just to donors.
+(We sometimes call this Open Books for short.)

 Saves $500+ billion/year